Alasha tribe: Origin

-"And he invaded their lands and fired their villages.
-He also fired a fortress near the Putyvl."
+"And he invaded their lands and burned their villages.
+He also burned a fortress near the Putyvl."

 Geography

 In 1801, Bukei Khan led some Alasha to the right bank of the Ural River, and founded a Khanate Bukey (Inner Horde).
 Nowadays, the people of Alasha live mainly in the West Kazakhstan, Aktobe and Atyrau oblasts of Kazakhstan an Astrakhan region of modern Russia(known as Astrakhan khanate) which borders with Atyrau region.